 For agencies like Cheddar Advertising, this is a massive advantage.
 It allows us to build conversion-optimized pages from day one.

-- Reduces visual noise: Many landing pages unintentiaonally overwhelm vistors.
-AI highlights distracting areas that compete with improtant content.
+- Reduces visual noise: Many landing pages unintentionally overwhelm visitors.
+AI highlights distracting areas that compete with meaningful content.

-- Improves page heirarchy: With heatmaps you are able to see where you cosutmers look first, o you can optimize the order in whcih they veiw your content.
+- Improves page hierarchy: With heatmaps, you can see where your customers look first, so you can optimize the order in which they view your content.

-- Instantaneous testing: instead of launching only A/B tsts, you can compare multiple desings in minuetes, refining the strongest one for launch
+- Instantaneous testing: instead of launching only A/B tests, you can compare multiple designs in minutes, refining the strongest one for launch

 - Ensures mobile optimization: AI heatmaps analyze mobile and desktop separately, uncovering layout issues that hurt mobile conversion rates

-- Improves Lead Quality: Increased calrity increases your amount of quaility leads.
-With the help of heatmaps you are able to communicate the right inforamtion to the right visiro segment.
-In comeptitive markets, a conversion lift of even 5-15% translates directly into lower cost per lead and higher ROI
+- Improves Lead Quality: Increased clarity increases the number of quality leads.
+With heatmaps, you can convey the right information to the appropriate visual segment.
+In competitive markets, a conversion lift of even 5-15% translates directly into lower cost per lead and higher ROI

 Real-World Use Cases for Google Ads & High-Intent Traffic